Designing multifunctional materials

 Understanding and directing complex tissue regeneration

-We seek to understand key microenvironment cues in tissue regeneration, especially tissue interfaces.
+We seek to understand and direct key microenvironment cues in tissue regeneration.
 We utilize responsive materials to control chemical and physical cues, such as cytokines, integrin-binding ECM mimics, and modulus, to examine their individual and synergistic effects on cell function.
 We subsequently translate these findings to improve regeneration strategies.
-Problems of interest include the regeneration of the bone-ligament interface for enhanced anterior cruciate ligament (ACL) reconstruction and of bone in patients with congenital or chronic disease.
+Problems of interest include the regeneration of bone in patients with congenital or chronic disease.

 Examining matrix regulation of cell quiescence, activation, and fate in disease

 The extracellular matrix (ECM) plays a critical role in regulating cell quiescence and activation in tissue homeostasis and repair.
 However, when misregulated, disease can be permitted or promoted.
-We are examining the role of the ECM and its remodeling in disease, especially in breast cancer cell dormancy and re-activation and fibrosis.
-Additionally, we are utilizing extracellular and intracellular cues to direct cell differentiation for the creation of improved disease models.
+We are examining the role of the ECM and its remodeling in disease, especially in breast cancer cell dormancy and re-activation and myofibroblastic activation in fibrosis.

 - Pew Scholars Program in Biomedical Sciences